Pajju54/go-food/README.md

 5. Push to the branch: `git push origin feature/YourFeature`
 6. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or feedback, please contact [prajwaljoshi51@gmail.com](mailto:prajwaljoshi51@gmail.com).